How to Apply

 - Update your one-page Professional Resume

-- In the application, you will be asked your budget over the course of your summer experience.
+- In the application, you will be asked for your summer budget.
 Please be sure to consider all your living costs and enter each expense as the questions are asked.
-You will also be asked to total all of your expenses. *Please note: The purpose of the budget is to show the selection committee that you’ve thought through what living and travel expenses you might incur during the summer.
+You will also be asked to total your expenses. *Please note: The purpose of the budget is to show the selection committee that you’ve thought through what living and travel expenses you might incur during the summer.

 Step 5: Submit Your Application